hhamid93/kube-compare/docs/UserGuide.md

 ## Kubectl Environment Variables
 The tool is responsive to KUBECTL_EXTERNAL_DIFF environment variable (same as oc diff).
 This allows you to tailor the output formatting to suit your preference.

+-y : side by side comparison
+--color: colored output
+-W <char_width>: width of char_length

+For more available options do diff --help

 side-by-side comparison (total width 150 characters) with:
 `KUBECTL_EXTERNAL_DIFF="diff -y -W 150"`